 Twelve years later, the Act is now in its final phase; to restrict boarding on federally-regulated commercial aircraft.
-Starting January 22, 2018, individuals whose driver’s license or identification card have been issued by a state that is Real ID compliant, must have a Real ID compliant form of identification to fly commercially.
-There is an exception for travelers from states that have been granted an extension to comply with the Real ID standards.
+Starting January 22, 2018, individuals whose driver’s license or identification card have been issued by a state that is not REAL ID-compliant, must have an alternative form of identification to fly commercially.
+There is an exception for travelers from states that have been granted an extension to comply with the REAL ID standards.
 Up until the states’ extension dates, travelers using a driver’s license or identification card issued by one of these states will still be allowed to fly commercially without needing to provide an alternative form of ID.
 To find your state’s compliance status and/or extension date, click here.

 The last step in the final phase goes into effect in the year 2020.
-On October 1, 2020, every single air traveler flying commercially will be required to have a Real ID-compliant form of identification.
-Luckily, Real ID-compliant driver’s licenses and identification cards are not the only option for air travel.
+On October 1, 2020, every single air traveler flying commercially will be required to have a REAL ID-compliant form of identification.
+Luckily, REAL ID-compliant driver’s licenses and identification cards are not the only option for air travel.
 There are several acceptable forms of identification that include, but are not limited to: Enhanced Driver’s Licenses, U.S. and Foreign government-issued passports, U.S. passport cards, DHS trusted traveler cards (i.e. Global Entry, NEXUS, SENTRI, FAST) and permanent resident cards.
 A complete list of acceptable identification can be found on TSA’s website.Mark your calendar.
-January 22, 2018 quickly approaches and it is important for travelers to review their identification options prior to traveling.
-Even for those who seldom travel, it is better to have a Real ID readily available and not use it, than need a Real ID and not have it.
+October 1, 2020 will be here faster than you think and it is important for travelers to review their identification options prior to traveling.
+Even for those who seldom travel, it is better to have a REAL ID readily available and not use it, than need a REAL ID and not have it.